Atbasar: Climate

 Heavy rains in April 2017 caused a dam to rupture, leaving the whole town under water.

 How to get to Atbasar

-The capital, Nur-Sultan is 3.5 hours away by train.
+The capital, Astana is 3.5 hours away by train.
 A narrow-gauge railway line running TU2 diesel locomotives provides local freight transport.

 Atbasar also has a small airport.

 Environment

 Concern has been raised by the United Nations Economic Commission for Europe about exposure of the city to airborne uranium ore dust produced during the transfer of the ore from between railway flatcars.